allie128/RIBBiTR_workshop/PA_bd_pca.md

     ## Permutation: free
     ## Number of permutations: 999

-Now we can see that there is a very weak correaltion betwen Bd genetic distance and geographic distance (r = 0.1134).
+Now we can see that there is a very weak correlation between Bd genetic distance and geographic distance (r = 0.1134).